clarklindev/microservices-stephengrider-with-node-and-react/README.md

 ```

 - The YAML manifest in the command above was generated with helm template, so you will end up with almost the same resources as if you had used Helm to install the controller.
-- looking at the yaml, notice: it is creating an load balancer (Kind: service)
+- looking at the yaml (sourcecode), notice: it is creating an load balancer (Kind: service)

 ```
 apiVersion: v1